felavila/qumas/docs/index.rst

 **QuMA** (Quasar Microlens Analysis) is a Python package for ?

 .. note::
-   This docs are a work in progress.
+   This documentation is a work in progress.

 .. toctree::
    :maxdepth: 2
-   :caption: Tutorial:
+   :caption: Tutorial

    contents/10_introduction
    contents/20_why_this_package
    contents/30_usage

 API Reference
 =============

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
-   :caption: Modules:
+   :caption: API Reference
-   :glob:

-   contents/quma*
+   api/index

 Indices and tables
 ==================